PHP for Web Development

 2. PHP Array – Arrays in PHP are special datatypes and very flexible in the way you can handle them.

-3. variable variables – PHP allows changing the variable name dynamically by using variable variables.
+3. variable variables – PHP allows changing the variable name dynamically using variable variables.

-4. Real-Time Access Monitoring – PHP provides access logging by creating the summary of recent accesses for the user.
+4. Real-Time Access Monitoring – PHP provides access logging by creating a summary of recent accesses for the user.

 6. Error Reporting – It has some predefined error reporting constants to generate a warning or error notice.
 For example, when E_STRICT is enabled, a warning about deprecated methods will be generated.

-7. Extended Regular Expression – PHP provides REGEX methods with extensive parsing and pattern matching mechanism with remarkable speed.
+7. Extended Regular Expression – PHP provides REGEX methods with remarkable speed and extensive parsing and pattern-matching mechanism.

-8. nowdocs and heredocs String – PHP provides the nowdocs and heredocs properties are used to delimit some block of context. nowdocs and heredocs are same except the context in the heredocs allow variable parsing.
+8. ‘nowdocs’ and heredocs String – PHP provides the ‘nowdocs’, and heredocs properties used to delimit some context block. ‘nowdocs’ and heredocs are the same, except the context in the heredocs allow variable parsing.

 9. Traits – PHP is a single inheritance language.
-The traits concept is used to cover inheritance limitation and support inheritance at multiple levels.
+The traits concept covers inheritance limitations and supports inheritance at multiple levels.

 Leave a Reply